mads-hartmann/cloud.mads-hartmann.com/terraform/modules/site/README.md

 # Site

 A terraform module for creating a simple static site that's stored on S3 and served by CloudFront.

-Features
+This can be achieved in many different ways in AWS, I wanted to achieve the following:

-- It should serve index.html in the root (CF allows this by setting default_root_object)
+- It should serve `index.html` in the root
+  That is, `example.mads-hartmann.com` should serve `example.mads-hartmann.com/index.html`.
+CloudFront allows this by setting `default_root_object`.

-- It should serve index.html in subdirectories (CF doesn't allow this, so this was achieved by associating a lambda@edge function with CF which does the request re-writing)
+- It should serve `index.html` in subdirectories
+  CloudFront doesn't support this out of the box as `default_root_object` only applies to the root.
+This has been achieved by associating a Lambda@Edge function with CloudFront distribution which does the request re-writing - this is the only way to achieve if you you want to keep the bucket contents truly private, more details below.

-- It should show a 404 page when requesting a resource that doesn't exist (achieved using CF custom error responses)
+- It should serve `404.html` when requesting a resource that doesn't exist
+  This has been achieved by using a [Custom Error Response](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GeneratingCustomErrorResponses.html) which turns 403's from S3 into 404's and serves the `404.html` page.

+- The S3 bucket should __only__ be reachable through CloudFront
+  The bucket is private, the CloudFront distribution has been configured to use a [Origin Access Identity (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) which has been grated read-only access to the bucket.
+Additionally, the bucket has been configured with [Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) so that the bucket or objects in it can't ever be made public.

 - TODO: It should have basic DOS prevention (achieved by associating a WAF with CF)
 - TODO: It should be possible to get viewing statistics
 - TODO: Cost calculator for the site

-Goals

-- The S3 bucket should be completely private - a pure implementation detail - it shouldn't be possible to reach the content without going through CF.

-Resources
+This will create the following resources:

 - A private S3 bucket for hosting the static files
-- An [Origin Access Identity (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) to give CloudFront access to the S3 bucket.
+    - An Origin Access Identity (OAI) to give CloudFront access to the S3 bucket.
 - A CloudFront distribution for serving and caching the contents in s3
+    - Lambda@edge function to serve index.html for subdirectories
 - Alias record for domain
-- Lambda@edge function to serve index.html for subdirectories
 - WAF

-## TODOs

-- [ ] Consider using [aws_s3_bucket_public_access_block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_public_access_block) to really ensure that nothing in the bucket can be public.

 ## Implementation